ytmytm/plus4-tcbm2sd/UserManual.md

 Command: `U0+chr$(2)+chr$(track)+chr$(sectors)+chr$(number-of-blocks-to-read)`

 Description: Fast save consecutive sectors starting with initial track and sector.
 The transfer will not stop until number of blocks is exhausted.
 That parameter must be equal to 1 or more.
 This works only within disk images.
 You will get as many sectors as needed, they will be read from following tracks if necessary (just like the data is arranged within disk image file).

+The example code for both block read and save can be found in [loader/block-rw.asm](loader/block-rw.asm).